 Black crazy ants usually grow to lengths of around 1/8th of an inch and are dark in color.

-If you believe that your South Florida home or business has crazy ants, please schedule a free ant control inspection with our team at Native Pest Management.
+If you believe that your South Florida home has crazy ants, please schedule a free ant control inspection with your best local pest control company at Native Pest Management.

 Big-headed ants, Pheidole megacephala, are the second most common species of ants we see in South Florida, behind ghost ants.